Zoom Set-Up Recommendations for Guitar Lessons

 Setup is more complex if you need to use additional channels (other than channel 1 & 2) of your Audio Interface with Zoom.
 For instance, if you have an 8 channel audio interface and your vocal microphone plugged into channel 3 and guitar in channel 5, you may need to purchase additional software.

-Rogue Amoeba makes software called Loopback for the Mac can solve most of these issues.
+Rogue Amoeba makes software called Loopback for the Mac can solve most of these issues and route all your instruments and voices in stereo.
 Loopback also allows you to use different audio sources and programs such as Logic Pro, MainStage, Music (formerly called iTunes), Capo, Guitar Pro, etc and route them together into channels 1 & 2.

 You may also need Loopback to route Zoom’s output (the audio of the person or people you are connected to) into the Zoom’s ‘Speaker’ Audio setting if you are having problems hearing the output from Zoom via your audio interface